jonahbeckford/dk/docs/SPECIFICATION.md

 return M
 ```

+Capabilities are restricted so that:

-The only operations supported are writing to files in a directory unique to the rule and output key.
-The intent is to allow creating [assets](#assets) and nothing else.
+- File objects can be created only to write to files in a directory unique to the rule and output key.
+The intent for these writable file objects is to allow creating [assets](#assets) and nothing else.
+- File objects for reading can be obtained from value shell expressions given in response to [Free Rule Command - `submit`](#free-rule-command---submit)

 Some build system implementations may sandbox the I/O operations.